DesktopGooseUnofficial/launcher/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen. [e.g. When I clicked on ..., I expected the ... to open, but instead it crashed.]

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your problem. [e.g. a video or GIF of you reproducing the error]

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 10]